Freehand-prime/freehand-prime/README.md

 - `GMAIL_ADDRESS` – Outgoing email account for Nodemailer integration.
 - `GMAIL_PASS` - Outgoing email account for Nodemailer integration.

-4. Run `npm run server` in your terminal
+4. Run `npm run server` in your terminal.
+This will launch the node server at localhost:5000
-5. Run `npm run client` in your terminal
+5. Run `npm run client` in your terminal.
+This will launch the node client at localhost:3000
-6. The `npm run client` command will open up a new browser tab for you which should launch the client app at localhost:3000 and the server at localhost:5000.
+6. The `npm run client` command will open up a new browser tab for you which should launch the client app.

 ## Usage